-The Centers for Disease Control and Prevention’s definition of an elevated blood lead level (EBLL) is 5 μg/dl.
-The CDC had previously defined an elevated blood lead level as 10 μg/dl.
+The national standard for an elevated blood lead level is ≥ 5 µg/dl.
+The Centers for Disease Control and Prevention had previously defined an elevated blood lead level as ≥10 µg/dl.

 The Healthy Homes and Lead Poisoning Prevention Program at HEALTH coordinates statewide efforts to eliminate lead poisoning and reduce lead exposure.
 This includes tracking cases of blood lead levels greater than or equal to 5 µg/dL.